Where should you go when you’re ravenous, but it’s too hot to go inside?

 Perhaps you know it best as a bar, but Angelica also serves up a menu of delicious morsels.
-You can indulge in one of thier meaty sharing boards or a tempting array of seafood dishes like oysters, lobster and grilled tiger prawns.
-They have a slew of classics for you to choose from too – think pork belly, lamb rump and fish and chips.
+You can indulge in one of their meaty sharing boards or a tempting array of seafood dishes like oysters, lobster and garlic roast prawns.
+They have a slew of classics for you to choose from too – think pork belly, flat iron steak and fish and chips.
 It can all be enjoyed out on their terrace, where you’ll get uninterrupted access to the sun, along with skyline views.

 Angelica, Level 6 Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.

 The Midnight Bell

 A popular choice when the sun shines, The Midnight Bell has a cracking beer garden out back, perfect for getting the afternoon rays – but it’s not just good for drinking.
 They have a menu of old classics that are perfectly suited to alfresco dining.
-You can look forward to a sirloin steak sandwich or classic caesar salad during the day, or if you’re going out for tea, try the likes of chargrilled halloumi with roasted vegetables or steak and red wine pie on a bed of mash and gravy.
+You can look forward to a sirloin steak sandwich or classic caesar salad during the day, or if you’re going out for tea, try the likes of roasted vegetable penne with sun blushed tomatoes or steak and red wine pie on a bed of mash and gravy.
 Top it off with a pint of Leeds Pale.

 The Midnight Bell, 101 Water Lane, Leeds, West Yorkshire, LS11 5QN.

 Famed for its cocktails, The Alchemist has an ace up its sleeve, because their food is just as good.
-From breakfast, which will see you tucking into steak, eggs & hash browns or coconut yogurt with granola, to dinner, which promises gourmet sandwiches, wraps, salads and burgers.
+From breakfast, which will see you tucking into steak and eggs or coconut yogurt with granola, to dinner, which promises gourmet sandwiches, wraps, salads and burgers.
 They also do a tantalising selection of small plates perfect for sharing and you can enjoy it all out on their south-facing terrace at Trinity Leeds or in their out front seating area on Greek Street.